mrkcor/emphloyer/README.md

 ## Contributing

-1. Fork it
+#.
+Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+#.
+Create your feature branch (`git checkout -b my-new-feature`)
+#.
+Make your changes, please make sure you adhere to the Doctrine coding standard as much as possible (phpcs configuration is included)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+#.
+Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+#.
+Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+#.
+Create a new pull request on GitHub